JOAN ARMATRADING CBE

 In 2007 Joan became the first female British artist to debut at number 1 in the Billboard Blues chart and also the first ever female UK artist to be nominated for a Grammy in the blues category.

 In 2014/2015 Joan undertook her last massive world tour – it covered an incredible 235 dates with most selling out as soon as they went on sale.
-Joan made it clear, however, she was not leaving the road for good – “I’ll never retire” – just withdrawing from year long excursions.
+Joan made it clear, however, she was not leaving the road for good – ‘I’ll never retire” – just withdraw from year long excursions’ she said.

 Born in St Kitts on December 9th 1950 and moving to England when she was seven, Joan took her first musical steps on her mother’s piano.
 Although her father had a guitar it was strictly out of bounds so when Joan saw one for £3 in a pawn shop window she pestered her parents to buy it.
 Her mother bartered two old prams they no longer used in exchange.
 Joan soon taught herself to play and began writing her own songs at the age of 14.

 Joan Armatrading’s debut album, ‘Whatever’s For Us’, released on Cube Records in 1972 and produced by the great Gus Dudgeon, was critically acclaimed and saw Joan voted as best newcomer.
 In 1974, she signed to A&M world-wide and a whole plethora of classic and memorable songs followed – “Love and Affection”, “Down To Zero”, “Drop the Pilot”, “Me Myself I” to name but a few.